Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

 After all, that’s one way they keep their audience interested.

-So, why are gas bottle or LPG tank explosions so rare?
+So, why are gas cylinder or Propane-LPG tank explosions (LPG explosions) so rare?

 Gas bottles have been around for about 100 years.